HKA-OSGIS/Wegemappe/Data/README.md

 For other formats, use compatible GIS tools or mapping applications.

-That produced a csv, and then it was converted to geojson.
 =======
 >>>>>>> 8d3c31b (Added Gas Stations Locations data and updated Readme.md)